gflow/GFlow/README.md

 1. Navigate to the directory where you downloaded GFlow.

-2. Extract the zipped example input resistance file (`resistance.asc.gz`) into the current directory. *E.g., using terminal:*
+2. Extract the zipped example resistance file (`resistance.asc.gz`) into the current directory. *E.g., using terminal:*
 ```
     gunzip resistance.asc.gz
 ```
 3. Open the commented example `execute_example.sh` script with your favorite text editor and examine the format, default settings, and save any necessary adjustments.
-Otherwise, script is ready to submit and solve the example problem.
+Otherwise, the script is ready to submit and solve the example problem.

 4. If terminal is not open, open now and navigate to GFlow directory.
 Execute script:
 ```